yisar/asta/README.md

 export default App
 ```

-if you only SetState , there is also a `produce` API to optimize performance
+if you only SetState , there is also a `produce` API turn to immutable easy

 ```javascript
 import React from 'react'